propeller-heads/tycho-simulation/tycho-integration-test/METRICS.md

 1. Verify the application is running
 2. Check Prometheus configuration
 3. Verify the target is "UP" in Prometheus UI: http://localhost:9090/targets

-### OpenTelemetry errors

-If you see errors related to OpenTelemetry:
-1. Verify `OTLP_EXPORTER_ENDPOINT` is set correctly
-2. Check that your OTLP collector is running and accessible
-3. Remove the environment variable to fall back to console logging